QuanNguyen-Tri/QuanNguyen-Tri.github.io/_pages/about.md

 * I've loved science since I was a kid — especially Quantum Physics, Dinosaurs, and National Geographic.
 * I have ADHD, which makes it hard for me to focus on just one thing at a time.
 * I’m passionate about music.
 Having a favorite song playing while I work significantly boosts my performance.
-* If life gives me lemons, I’ll happily make (and drink) lemon juice.
+* If life hands me lemons, I’ll learn to enjoy the taste of lemon juice.

 🏅Awards
 ======